 Most ships use heavy fuel oil as fuel.
 Fuel oil has a relatively high sulphur content compared to other types of fuel, and the sulphur is emitted with the ship's exhaust gas in the form of sulphur dioxide (SO2), which is harmful to living organisms and can contribute to acid rain.
 Therefore, it is important to observe the permitted sulphur content limits.

-Global upper limit for permitted sulphur content
+The global upper limit for permitted sulphur content in fuel is 0,5 percent

 In 2008, United Nations' International Maritime Organization (IMO) adopted MARPOL Annex VI, which regulates the sulphur content of ships' fuels.
 The global upper limit for the permitted sulphur content in fuel is 3.5 per cent, but in October 2016 the IMO adopted a sulphur content limit of 0.5 per cent from 2020.